 This is a variation of one of my favorite Italian restaurant dishes, orecchiette with sausage and broccoli rabe.
 It was fast to prepare and really full-flavored- incorporating anchovies, freshly ground fennel seeds, and lots of garlic.
 Great.

 This recipe was adapted from 177milkstreet.com, contributed by Jeanne Maguire.
 I substituted jarred fire-roasted red peppers and brine for Peppadew peppers.
 I used a combination of sweet and hot Italian sausage as well.

-Yield: Serves 4
+Yield: Serves 4 to 6

 - 2 T extra-virgin olive oil, divided

 - 1 pound (about 6) sweet or hot Italian sausage, casings removed (I used 2/3 sweet (4) and 1/3 hot sausage (2))